skip to content

 The Aeneid is one of the giants of the western literary canon.
 Myth and history, love and war, triumph and tragedy – there are good reasons why Virgil’s late masterpiece became an instant cultural classic, and why it continues to fascinate readers of all hues.
 This course is an opportunity to study that poem in the original and in depth.
 Lectures will combine sequential reading with thematic approaches, situating the poem within (inter al.) the literary tradition, Virgil’s oeuvre and the Augustan ‘cultural revolution’, and charting a route through the lively critical debate that has attended it for two millennia and more.
 The accompanying classes (with audience participation) will feature discussion of passages and debate over modern interpretative approaches.

-Please read as much as possible of the Aeneid in Latin beforehand, preferably using Mynors's Oxford Classical Text (1969); it will also be well worth rereading the Odyssey and Iliad in English.
+Please read as much as possible of the Aeneid in Latin beforehand, preferably using Mynors's Oxford Classical Text (1969) [this is the prescribed edition, from which examination passage will be set]; it will also be well worth rereading the Odyssey and Iliad in English.
 The two-volume commentary on the whole poem by Williams (London 1972, repr.
 Bristol 1981) is a useful aid to translation, but dated in its critical approach.
-Among commentaries on single books, Hardie on Book 9 (Cambridge 1994) and Tarrant on Book 12 (Cambridge 2012) best combine readability with literary sophistication.
+Among commentaries on single books, Hardie on Book 9 (Cambridge 1994), McGill on Book 11 (Cambridge 2020) and Tarrant on Book 12 (Cambridge 2012) best combine readability with literary sophistication.
 For critical bearings start with Hardie’s Virgil (Greece & Rome New Surveys, 1998) and the Cambridge Companion to Virgil (ed.
 Martindale, 1997), followed by Oxford Readings in Virgil’s Aeneid (ed.
 Harrison, 1990) and the Blackwell Companion to Vergil’s Aeneid and its tradition (ed.
 Farrell/Putnam, 2010).

 HOMER, ODYSSEY